willchan8/roguelike-game/README.md

 # Roguelike Game

-This game was created using Vite + React + Redux.
+This game was created using Vite + TypeScript + React + Redux.
 To run enter:

 ```
 npm install